eBay/tsv-utils/docs/ComparativeBenchmarks2018.md

 The MacOS benchmarks were run 25 times, the Linux benchmarks 35 times.
 The 10th percentile numbers are reported here.
 Median and quartile numbers were consistent and could have been used as well.

-## TSV Utilities Performance Improvements
+## TSV Utilities performance improvements post the March 2017 Study

 The TSV Utilities became materially faster between the March 2017 and April 2018 studies.
 The tables below show these changes.
 The pre-built binary for release v1.1.11 was used as a proxy for the March 2017 versions. v1.1.11 was released after the March 2017 study, but is largely unchanged.